supahcraig/CLDR/Building Environments/PVC Base on AWS/README.md

 ```

 ## Configure Proxy
-You will not be able to get to the FreeIPA UI w/o configuring your browser to use a proxy
+You will not be able to get to the FreeIPA UI w/o configuring your browser to use a proxy.
+If you don't need to use the FreeIPA UI, you likely will not need any of this.

 1. Install Switchy Omega Chrome extension
 2. Create a new profile